Image supplied by Lisette Barlow

 Directing workshops explore rehearsal techniques, script analysis, performance, design and technical aspects of production.
 A key module focuses on directing as a career.
 There is a particular emphasis on the study of the working relationship between the director and the performer.

 At the end of the programme students will direct a professional production, directing a professional cast and technical crew as part of the Orange Tree Directors Festival.
 This year the Festival attracted much industry interest – London’s top pick in industry newspaper, The Stage.
+The End of Hope, written by David Ireland and directed by Max Elton is currently enjoying a 5 week transfer at Soho Theatre in London.

 Previous graduates have found assistant and associate directing work with all of the major companies, including the Royal Shakespeare Company, the National Theatre, Out of Joint and the Royal Court.